-Dear Wise Women,
+Dear Wise Woman,

 We are honoured to be gathering with you at the annual Wise Women Gathering.